n3ps/json-schema-to-jsdoc/readme.md

 - `indentChar: string` - Character to use when `indent` is set (e.g., a tab or space).
 Defaults to a space.
 - `objectTagName: string` - Tag name to use for objects.
 Defaults to `typedef`.
+- `propertyNameAsType: boolean` -  Indicates that the property name (for objects) should be used as the type name (optionally capitalized with `capitalizeProperty`).
 - `types: boolean|{[schemaType: string]: string}` - Used to determine output of curly-bracketed type content within `@typedef {...}`.
     If `types` is `false`, no curly brackets or type content will be shown